rust-skia/depot_tools/recipes/README.recipes.md

   * commit_msg: Description to add to the CL.
   * params: A list of additional ChangeInput specifiers, with format 'key=value'.
+  * cc_list: A list of addresses to notify.
   * submit: Should land this CL instantly.
   * submit_later: If this change has related CLs, we may want to commit them in a chain.
 So only set Bot-Commit+1, making it ready for